Flexibility in Great Britain

 The full text of Our Six Steps for Delivering Flexibility Services can be found here.

 We are monitoring the implementation of the Flexibility Commitment: Six Steps across the GB Transmission and Distribution Networks.
 The latest progress report for this implementation can be found here, and we will be updating this regularly.

 Since 2018, DNOs have been tendering and procuring for various Flexibility Services to help solve congestion in the local electricity grids.
-The below figures demonstrate the scale and size of these local Flexibility Markets across GB DNOs, as well as highlighting the National Grid ESO Contracted Flexibility Figures for 2019 and beyond:
+The below figures demonstrate the scale and size of these local Flexibility Markets across GB DNOs, as well as highlighting the National Grid ESO Contracted Flexibility Figures:

 ENA will be updating these figures every 6 months, to help customers understand the size of the market and ensure transparency across the country.